-- When a picture is taken, a shutter sound is output. - The card access lamp blinks and the camera starts recording the picture. - Never remove the battery or card while the card access lamp mark is blinking.
+- · The shutter sounds and the picture is taken. - The card access lamp blinks and the camera starts recording the picture. - · Never remove the battery or card while the card access lamp mark is blinking.
 Doing so could destroy stored pictures and prevent storage of pictures you have just taken.